ckipp01/chronica/blog/useful-cs-commands.md

 Another useful command is the `cs install` command which allows you to install a launcher for a JVM-based application.
-The [docs](https://get-coursier.io/docs/cli-install) do a great job at explaining how this all works -- but think of `cs install` as an `apt install` or `brew install` alternative for JVM-based apps.
-You can install, update, and uninstall apps that you want to use locally just like you would with <enter global package manager name here>.
+The [docs](https://get-coursier.io/docs/cli-install) do a great job at explaining how this all works, but think of `cs install` as an `apt install` or `brew install` alternative for JVM-based apps.
+You can install, update, and uninstall apps that you want to use locally just like you would with `<enter global package manager name here>`.
 For my situation, I'm a big fan of the [mdoc](https://scalameta.org/mdoc/) tool, but I normally use it when it's included in a project already.
 For this situation I just wanted to test something locally without including it in the project.
 I was reviewing an